BenJan87/SQL_restaurant_project/README.md

 # SQL_restaurant_project

 This project contains a comprehensive description of restaurant's sql database creation in MS SQL 2019.
+Work done with @Marcello124.